From untreatable to undetectable and beyond.

 In October of 1985, Laura Pinsky and Paul Harding-Douglas founded the Columbia Gay Health Advocacy Project (GHAP), in response to the unfolding AIDS crisis, with the mission of providing HIV information, counseling, and testing to the Columbia community.

-GHAP continues to operate today as part of Columbia Health with Daniel Chiarilli as its director.
-If you are interested in talking to an advocate, getting an HIV test, learning about PrEP, or accessing any of the additional sexual health services that GHAP now provides, like birth control, our office is located in John Jay Hall at 539 W. 114th Street on the third floor.
+GHAP continues to operate today as part of Alice!
+Health Promotion in Columbia Health.
+If you are interested in talking to an advocate, getting an HIV test, learning about PrEP, or accessing any of the additional sexual health services that GHAP provides, our office is located in John Jay Hall at 519 W. 114th Street on the third floor.

-Learn more about our new services and find our current walk-in hours here.
+Learn more about our services and find our current drop-in hours on the Columbia Health website.